EbTech/EbTech.github.io/about.md

 permalink: /about/
 ---

 Hey, my name is Aram Ebtekar.
-I'm an applied mathematician and mad scientist.
+I'm an applied mathematician of the mad scientist variety.
 [CV/resume](../assets/resume.pdf)

-If you want comments like mine on your blog, please consider using [my referral link](https://talk.hyvor.com?aff=6137) to support my work.
+If you like the comments section on my blog, here's a [referral link](https://talk.hyvor.com?aff=6137).

 ![Hiking](../assets/images/hiking.jpg)